 Single rooms help prevent the spread of Campylobacter to other vulnerable patients on the ward.
-The risk of spreading the infection is also greatly reduced by thorough washing and drying of hands by staff and visitors.
+The risk of spreading the infection is also greatly reduced if visitors and staff wash and dry their hands thoroughly when leaving the isolation room / ward.